shr218/tours_travels/README.md

 # tours_and_travels
-downlaod all the files
+download all the files

-To run this : node app_temp.js in command promt / terminal
+To run this :

+in command promt / terminal : node app_temp.js

 In web browser : localhost:3000